For some of us, the thought of summer sparks feelings of excitement and hope and eager anticipation! For others, feelings of dread rush in.

-2. What do I feel so [ insert the emotion here i.e. worried, excited, overwhelmed ] about?
+2. About what do I feel so [ insert the emotion here i.e. worried, excited, overwhelmed ]?

 This question might take some time, and you may need to revisit this question a few times.
 Consider specific things motivating that emotion.

-I sat down and wrote out every little thing I felt worried about in regard to this summer.
-Some of the things were legitimate; others weren’t.
+Looking over my list, I realized that some of my worries were legitimate; others weren’t.
 Some were big concerns; others were small.
-The key was, once I got all of that worry out of my head and heart and onto my paper, I could see the fears more objectively and I could pray more specifically.
+The key was, once I got all of that worry out of my head and heart and onto paper, I could see the fears more objectively and I could pray more specifically.

-3. What do you really want for this summer?
+3. What do you really want this summer?

 This question aims for the root.
 When you think about this summer, what is it you really hope for?
 What direction do you want to head?

-But the reason WHY we desire those experiences can differ among us.
+But the reason WHY we desire those experiences gets at the want.

-As you answer this question, list out all the wants that come to mind.
+As you answer the question, list out all the wants that come to mind.
 Get them all down on paper.
 Then look over them and see if there’s a pattern.
 What motivates those desires?
 What is at the root?
 What do you really want this summer?
-Or put another way — at the end of the summer, when you look back to evaluate the time you had, what needs to happen for you to say, “Yea, that was a great summer”?
+Or put another way — at the end of the summer, when you look back, what will be the mark of a faithful, fulfilling summer?

-Naming your expectations and getting clear on what you want is the first step in moving forward.
+Naming our expectations and getting clear on what we want is the first step in planning a summer we love!